Nagaokakyō Station: Lines

-Station facilities
+Station layout

-Nagaokakyō Station has two island platforms.
-Stairs, escalators and elevators connect the two platforms to the upper level concourse.
-The station provides automated and window services for passengers including seat reservation.
+Nagaokakyō Station has two island platforms connected by an elevated station building.
+The station has a Midori no Madoguchi staffed ticket office.
 Tracks No. 1 and 4 are fenced as all trains on the outer tracks pass through this station without stopping.

+Passenger statistics

+According to the Kyoto Prefecture statistical book, in fiscal 2019 the station was used by 20,521 passengers per day.

 History

 Nagaokakyō station opened as Kōtari Station (神足駅, Kōtari-eki) on 1 August 1931 by virtue of local villagers’ eager petitions to the Railway Ministry.
 The station was named after the village (Shin-Kōtari).
 On 1 September 1995, the station was renamed Nagaokakyō, the present city name.

 Station numbering was introduced to the station in March 2018 with Nagaokakyō being assigned station number JR-A35.

 Environs

 The headquarters of Murata Manufacturing are just east of the station.
 Nagaoka-Tenjin Station of Hankyu Kyoto Line is located about 1 km west of the station.

 In front of the east exit of the station, a miniature of bullet-marked chimney is standing.
-This is a monument of an attack by an enemy carrier-based aircraft to Kōtari area on July 19, 1945, which killed one and injured some.
+This is a monument of an attack by an enemy carrier-based aircraft to Kōtari area on July 19, 1945, which killed one and injured others.